-Note: can not support Android Auto (No Carplay)
+Note: No GPS navigation, Not support Android Auto (No Carplay)

 - ABS, in two color options: White and Matte Carbon Fiber

-- Compatible with Tesla Model 3 and Y in 2018 - 2021 with Intel infotainment system
+- Compatible with Tesla Model 3 and Y that are configured with Intel infotainment processor

 For your convenience, the PDF version of this installation guide is available here.